carlosjuniorsp/pastelaria/README.md

     run the command in the terminal: docker-compose up -d
 ## STEP 4:
     run the command in the terminal: docker exec app bash
-## STEP 4:
+## STEP 5:
     Inside the container, run the command: composer install
-## STEP 5:
+## STEP 6:
     Inside the container, run the command: php artisan migrate
-## STEP 6:
+## STEP 7:
      Inside the container, run the command: php -r "echo md5(uniqid()).\"\n\";"
-## STEP 7:
+## STEP 8:
    Run the exit command to "exit" the container terminal
-## STEP 8:
+## STEP 9:
     run the command in the terminal: docker-compose up -d
-## STEP 9:
+## STEP 10:
     copy the hash: example: 7142720170cef01171fd4af26ef17c93 (do not use this hash)
-## STEP 10:
+## STEP 11:
     Open the .env file and paste your hask into API_KEY
-## STEP 11:
+## STEP 12:
     Test your application:
         http://localhost:8989/api/clients